Green Bay's storied Lambeau Field doesn't typically see much action once

 received after returning home from Vietnam.
 "It's 40 years late," concedes WPT

-Director of Television James Steinbach, who manages the statewide public television
+Director of Television James Steinbach, who manages the statewide public

 Various welcome-home events, including the Honor Ride motorcycle parade and